 Settings class in Settings.vb is a partial class that displays only the user-owned code, not the whole generated class.
 For more information about accessing application settings by using the

 My.Settings object, see Access application settings (.NET Framework).

 The values of any user-scoped settings that the user changes at runtime (for example, the position of a form) are stored in a user.config file.
 Notice that the default values are still saved in app.config.

-If any user-scoped settings are changed during runtime, for example in testing the application, and want to reset these settings to their default values, click the Synchronize button.
+If any user-scoped settings are changed during runtime, for example in testing the application, and want to reset these settings to their default values, select the Synchronize button.

 My.Settings object and the default .settings file to access settings.
-This is because you can use the Settings Designer to assign properties to settings, and, additionally, user settings are automatically saved before application shutdown.
+It's recommended because you can use the Settings Designer to assign properties to settings, and, additionally, user settings are automatically saved before application shutdown.
 However, your Visual Basic application can access settings directly.
 In that case you have to access the

 MySettings class and use a custom .settings file in the root of the project.
-You must save the user settings before ending the application, as you would do for a C# application; this is described in the following section.
+You must save the user settings before ending the application, as you would do for a C# application (as described in the following section).